Troubleshooting University WiFi (eduroam, OWL, Sky WiFi)

 • Check that your username is formatted as abcd1234@OX.AC.UK

-• Check that you are using your Remote Access password, not your Single Sign-On (SSO) password.
-If you forget your Remote Access password you can reset it on our Self-Registration page
+• Check you are using the Remote Access password, not the single sign-on (SSO) password.
+The Remote Access password can be reset on our self-registration page

 • If you have unsuccessfully tried to set up eduroam, then you should forget the network before trying again